janneesa/WebDev/reflection-journals/week6.md

 ### Challenges Faced:

-[Detail challenges encountered during the week, such as coding difficulties, time management issues, or project-related obstacles.]
+I was a bit tired this week and i couldnt fully focus all the time.

 ### What Went Well and Lessons Learned:

-[Highlight positive outcomes from the week's activities, successful coding tasks, and any valuable lessons you learned from your experiences.]
+I worked on the backend during coding marathon and it was good since i got to recap backend stuff a bit more.

-- Key Learning:
+- Key Learning: JW Token and mongoose schema

-[Summarize the new concepts, techniques, or strategies you learned during the week that have contributed to your understanding and growth.]

-- Online Resources:
+- Online Resources: no extra material this week

-[List and briefly describe online resources you found useful during the week, whether they were tutorials, articles, forums, or videos.]

 ### Coping Strategies:

 - Academic Progress:

-[Evaluate your academic progress for the week, discussing completed assignments, grades received, and areas where you've improved.]
+We got perfect points for sprint 2 and coding marathon 2.

 - Soft Skills Development:

-[Reflect on how your soft skills, such as communication, collaboration, and problem-solving, contributed to your progress during the week.]
+During coding marathon 2 we were all really tired and we finished the project later on the evening after school ended so i think we all learned patience and how to keep calm even though we were all tired.

 ### Project Management:

-[Discuss how agile project management principles influenced your approach to project work and collaboration this week.]
+managing project on trello and having daily scrums has been very helpful to keep everyone on track about the project.

 ### Final Thoughts:

-Looking back on this week's experiences, I'm proud of my efforts in the [Web Course] and [Project Course].
-Every challenge presented an opportunity to learn and grow, and I'm excited to continue building my skills and knowledge.
+Looking back on this week's experiences, I'm proud of our groups effort in the coding marathon 2. we managed to deploy both front- and backend to render.
+I have been making good progress on my tasks regarding our project.

 ### Next Steps:

-[Outline your goals and intentions for the upcoming week, including specific areas you want to focus on.]
+Next week im gonna try to rest more so i can fully focus on the school and learn everything there is to learn before the exam.

 <!-- Links -->